-Transferring Property at Death
+Transferring Property At Death

 Property held in joint tenancy with right of survivorship passes to the survivor outright.
 Confirming the survivor’s title is normally easy to accomplish.
-Nevertheless, the creation or continuation of a joint tenancy may jeopardize the best use of the marital deduction and have potential adverse tax consequences for the donor or survivor, as discussed below.
+Nevertheless, the creation or continuation of a joint tenancy may jeopardize the best use of the marital deduction and have potential adverse tax consequences for the donor or survivor, as will be discussed below.

 Contractual arrangements for transferring benefits upon death include life insurance policies, annuities, deferred compensation contracts, individual retirement accounts, pensions and other employer retirement arrangements, payable-on-death bank accounts and accounts in the name of the decedent as trustee for another.
 Assuming that the designated beneficiary survives the decedent, all such death benefits will be passed on to the designated beneficiary without the necessity for a will or probate.
 These assets, as well as property held in joint tenancy with right of survivorship, are commonly referred to as “nonprobate assets.”